BeeTech-global/partner-sdk/src/local-quote/README.md

 A currency pair is defined by two ordered ISO-4217 (three letters) currencies: BASE/QUOTED

 Examples:
-- The outbound case BRL / USD means we want to buy the quoted currency (USD), converting from the base currency (BRL);
+- The outbound case USD / BRL means we want to buy our base (USD) using, quoting by or selling (BRL)
-- The inbound case USD / BRL means we want to buy the quoted currency (BRL), converting from the base currency (USD);
+- The inbound case BRL / USD means we want to buy our base (BRL) using, quoting by or selling (USD)
 ```

 ### Exchange Math